Our House

 • reducing the number of dust mites

-The number of dust mites and the allergen pool can be reduced by proper house cleaning.
-See this article for detailed information about dust mite allergy control.
-You can also reduce the amount of airborne allergen by using room air purifiers that employ HEPA filters.
-See this article for information about room air purifiers & dust mite allergies.
+See the following articles for details: The number of dust mites and the allergen pool can be reduced by proper house cleaning (see How to Manage Dust Mites & Allergens).
+You can also reduce the amount of airborne allergen by using room air purifiers that employ HEPA filters (see Using Room Air Purifiers to Reduce Allergens).
+Finally, medically treat the allergy with medication and immunotherapy, see your allergist.

 Mission: To provide accurate, up-to-date and unbiased information for solving common insect and mite problems around your home, business and landscape using least-toxic methods.